johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 # Don't Lie!

 Poor Richards Almanac:
   “Keep conscience clean, then never fear”

 “The foundation of morality is to have done away, once and for all, with lying”
                - Thomas Huxley

+"Be Reliable": Unreliability will cancel out all other virtues.
+How can can I be more reliable ?
+Say what you mean, mean what you say.
+Say what you do, do what you say.